 - 78% of the north’s land mass is covered by Indigenous rights and interests

-- The north produces more than 94% of Australia’s bananas, 93% of Australia’s mangoes, and the beef herd comprises 12.5 million cattle and makes up 90% of Australia's live cattle exports.
+- Produces more than 94% of Australia’s bananas, 93% of Australia’s mangoes, and the beef herd comprises 12.5 million cattle and makes up 90% of Australia's live cattle exports.

 Connect with us